Dominic Blizzard

 Dominic John Blizzard (born 2 September 1983) is an English actor, and former professional footballer who played as a midfielder.

 He worked his way through the Watford youth side and turned professional at the club in 2002.
 In 2007, he joined Stockport County and then Milton Keynes Dons on loan, before signing with the Dons permanently later in the year.
-He left the Dons after just a few months, and then signed with Stockport.
+He left the Dons after just a few months and then signed with Stockport.
 In 2009, he transferred to Bristol Rovers, before leaving the club following a brief period on loan at Port Vale in 2011.
 He signed with Yeovil Town in July 2011, who were promoted out of League One via the play-offs in May 2013.
-He switched to Plymouth Argyle for a two-year spell in June 2013.
+He switched to Plymouth Argyle for two years in June 2013.
 He turned to acting in 2015.

 Football career

 Watford

 Blizzard started his career with Watford, signing his first professional contract in April 2002.
 He made his debut for the club against Norwich City on 24 April 2004 at Vicarage Road, scoring the consolation goal in a 2–1 defeat.
 This was enough to win him a new contract at the end of the season.
-After making a number of appearances in 2004–05, he signed a new deal in February 2005 that would keep him at the club until summer 2007.
+After making some appearances in 2004–05, he signed a new deal in February 2005 that would keep him at the club until summer 2007.
 The following month he became a first-team regular when Aidy Boothroyd replaced Ray Lewington as manager.

-He started the 2005–06 season in the first-team, but contracted the Epstein–Barr virus in late September and did not play a first-team game for Watford again.
+He started the 2005–06 season in the first-team but contracted the Epstein–Barr virus in late September and did not play a first-team game for Watford again.
 He returned to the bench for a single game, on 14 April 2006, wearing a goalkeeper's kit.
-With second choice goalkeeper Alec Chamberlain out ill, the semi-fit Blizzard took the substitute goalkeeper spot, having played the position as a child.
+With second-choice goalkeeper Alec Chamberlain out ill, the semi-fit Blizzard took the substitute goalkeeper spot, having played the position as a child.
 Having made just one first-team appearance in 2006–07, Blizzard spent the second half of the season on loan at Stockport County and Milton Keynes Dons.
 He played in both of the "Dons" play-off games, which saw them lose 2–1 on aggregate to Shrewsbury Town.

 Milton Keynes Dons and Stockport County

 In May 2007, he signed a two-year deal with the MK Dons.
 However, on 8 August it was announced that Blizzard had left the Dons by mutual consent, after new boss Paul Ince was unimpressed with his pre-season performances.
 Two days later, Stockport confirmed Blizzard would be re-joining the club as a free agent.
-He helped County into the play-offs during his first season at Edgeley Park, but missed the final itself due to a hamstring injury.
+He helped County into the play-offs during his first season at Edgeley Park but missed the final itself due to a hamstring injury.